CivicVision/civicvision.github.io/source/blog/en/2015-06-02-mapping-with-d3.html.markdown

   });
 ```

 D3 takes care of all the calculations for you.
-It has predefined projections (mercator in this example) and calculates the d of the svg path for you.
+It has predefined projections (mercator in this example) and calculates the svg path for you.

 You can find all the challenges and solutions [here](https://github.com/CivicVision/mapping_in_d3/tree/master/challenges) and the presentation is available [here](http://civicvision.de/mapping_in_d3).

+Go thorugh them yourself and try it out.
+If you find anything that's wrong just write me.
+Or if you have any questions dont' hesitate to get in touch.

+I held this workshop about “mapping in d3” at the last [FOSSGIS 2015](http://www.fossgis.de/konferenz/2015/) in Münster.